Kanelloss/FinalProject_QuizApp/README.md

    - Open the `appsettings.json` file in the backend project folder.

-   - Update the connection string with your database credentials (if you don't have one, create an empty DB).
+   - Update the connection string with your database credentials.

    - Run the following commands in *Package Manager Console* to apply migrations: